jingjingguo1/Markov_Chain_Monte_Carlo-Text_Decryption/README.md

 function &delta;: Symbol -> Symbol.
 We need to recover the original message (or equivalently find &delta;).

 ### Solution Overview:
 * Model the English Language as a Markov Chain, where each character is followed by the next per the 30x30 transition matrix __T__.
 Where the T<sub>ij</sub> is the probability of letter i followed by letter j.
+T is estimated using a big book, e.g. War and Peace.
 * Given X: encoded text message, then estimate Likelihood P(X|&delta;) = P<sub>Eng</sub>(&delta;<sup>-1</sup>|T), assume P(&delta;) is uniform, sample posterior P(&delta;|X).
 * Use Metropolis Hastings algorithm to sample posterior distribution, since the Markov chain will wander towards more likely &delta; the text will be more and more like the English language.